Equity strategies

 Performance commentary

-• Over the month of January, our fund delivered a solid performance, outperforming its reference indicator.
+• In this context, our strategy delivered a negative performance, while nevertheless outperforming its reference indicator.

 Outlook strategy